ibigfoot/OrgMonitor-1/README.md

   - `PORT` is the port the web application will run on, defaults to 3000
   - `NODE_ENV` set to `development` allows the application to bypass the built-in SAML SSO auth
   - `DATABASE_URL` is a connection string pointing to your PostgresSQL database
-  - `MONGODB_URI` is a connection string pointing to your MongoDB database
+  - `REDISCLOUD_URL` is a connection string pointing to your Redis database.
+We target Redis Cloud Heroku Addon as it allows the necessary configuration for scheduling jobs.
   - `CLIENT_ID` is the newly created Connected App's `Consumer Key` value
   - `CLIENT_SECRET` is the newly created Connected App's `Consumer Secret` value
   - `REDIRECT_URI` is the newly created Connected App's `Callback URL` value